Nov 6, 2010 – Saturday – flight from Auckland, New Zealand to Victoria, Canada

 Despite having to kill six hours here, I can at least mark each hour off knowing I’m getting closer to my departure from this awful place.
 I meet some nice people, and I am astounded at how productive Alaska Airlines gates are as I watch them move flights through each gate in under an hour!
 Eventually my flight to Seatac appears on the board for my gate; they load everyone aboard, and we depart on time.
 Ta da!

 My flight leaves about 15 minutes late, which is typical for Horizon, however when we arrive in Victoria, my bag is the first on the carousel – wonderful!
 The Canadian immigration officer greets me jovially and waves me through once he hears the story of my travels.
 I am met in the departure area and we drive home in the cold, dark rain.
-I am greeted by three animals as I enter through the front door.
-It is good to finally be home!
+Despite the weather, it is good to finally be home!